dobots/website/_posts/2013-03-11-maker-inspiration.md

 When browsing through the various blogposts, I noticed that the ideas of DO have many parallels with the [maker culture](http://en.wikipedia.org/wiki/Maker_culture).
-The maker movement has quickly been gaining popularity over the past years, and in that respect DO is a typical example of modern engineering culture: we like fast prototyping, we build upon existing hardware, use software where appropriate (contrary to all- hardware solutions), and embrace the open-source principles.
+The maker movement has quickly been gaining popularity over the past years, and in that respect DoBots is a typical example of modern engineering culture: we like fast prototyping, we build upon existing hardware, use software where appropriate (contrary to all- hardware solutions), and embrace the open-source principles.
 Because of these